July 1, 2024

 Furthermore you must not ignore fsync failure.
 How you deal with fsync failure is up to you, but exiting immediately with a message that the user should restore from a backup is sometimes considered acceptable.

 Databases don't like to fsync because it's slow.
 Many major databases offer modes where they do not fsync data files before returning a success to a client.
 Postgres offers this unsafe mode, though does not default to it and warns against it.
-And MongoDB defaults to this unsafe mode.
-See storage.journal.commitIntervalMs and the j write concern option.
+MongoDB offers this unsafe mode but does not default to it.

 Group commit